Nevadan orogeny: Western belt

 The rocks of the Western belt comprise dominantly sedimentary rocks including greywacke and mudstone that have undergone deformation.
 In the southern part of the Western Belt the rocks have undergone folding as the main type of deformation.
 The Western Belt is generally separated from the Central Belt by the Melones fault zone which also distinguishes between the metamorphic rocks of the Western and Central Belts of the Sierra Nevada.

 The Western Belt rocks are interpreted to be a part of the Slate Creek terrane, which was accreted onto the western margin of North America at approximately 150 Ma.
-The age of these rocks was dated using potassium-argon dating (K-Ar).
+The age of these rocks was dated using K-Ar dating.

 At the western foothills of the Sierra Nevada there are numerous dikes that have intruded the rocks that range in age from 148 to 155 Ma.
 These dikes are proposed to have been formed when the North American plate underwent a change in motion direction so that subduction was no longer occurring in a northeast direction but in the southeast direction.
 The shear sense along the dikes is a sinistral shear sense which indicates later southeast subduction of the oceanic plate.